 In fact, the plethora of mobile applications that can be readily accessed right at your fingertips is impressive, to say the least!

 Unfortunately, there is no way your brain can actually take on massive loads of information without losing a little in the process.
-You need to monitor your weight, physical activity, diet, heart rate, pulse rate, blood glucose levels, etc. Plus, there are medication schedules.
-All of this – you need to be doing every single day.
+You may need to monitor your weight, physical activity, diet, heart rate, pulse rate, blood glucose levels, etc. Plus, there are medication schedules.
+All of this – you may be doing every single day.

-This could be a severe information overload, so it is helpful to use some of the apps for seniors to manage your schedule and health.
+This could be a severe information overload, so it is helpful to use some of the apps for seniors to manage their schedules and health.

 Technology is here to make our lives easier and that also means taking advantage of smartphones, tablets, or computers.
 Using some health apps on your mobile device would make it easy for you to track data or analyze information.
 This can take a HUGE amount of weight off your head.